A woman on a sofa with a laptop open viewing a cognitive map

 5. No Restrictions on Structure or Form

-Unlike other visualization methods, cognitive maps do not have to follow a specific format.
-This allows for greater creativity and flexibility to represent complex ideas.
-You can tailor the structure and form of the map to best suit your needs and goals.
+Yet another superb plus is that—unlike other visualization methods—cognitive maps don’t have to follow a specific format.
+That may sound a little challenging at first—given the potential for where things can go—but it’s something that allows for greater creativity and flexibility to represent complex ideas.
+You can tailor the structure and form of the map to a very high degree—and so best suit your needs and goals.

 When to Use Cognitive Mapping?